sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 let specular_color = specular_strength * light.color;
 ```

-Finally we add that to the result.
+Finally, we add that to the result.

 ```wgsl
 let result = (ambient_color + diffuse_color + specular_color) * object_color.xyz;
 ```

-With that you should have something like this.
+With that, you should have something like this.

 ![./ambient_diffuse_specular_lighting.png](./ambient_diffuse_specular_lighting.png)

-If we just look at the `specular_color` on it's own we get this.
+If we just look at the `specular_color` on its own we get this.

 ![./specular_lighting.png](./specular_lighting.png)

 ## The half direction

-Up to this point we've actually only implemented the Phong part of Blinn-Phong.
+Up to this point, we've actually only implemented the Phong part of Blinn-Phong.
 The Phong reflection model works well, but it can break down under [certain circumstances](https://learnopengl.com/Advanced-Lighting/Advanced-Lighting).
 The Blinn part of Blinn-Phong comes from the realization that if you add the `view_dir`, and `light_dir` together, normalize the result and use the dot product of that and the `normal`, you get roughly the same results without the issues that using `reflect_dir` had.

 ```wgsl
 let view_dir = normalize(camera.view_pos.xyz - in.world_position);